IGME-202-2221/project-1-Nicksternick/README.md

 ## Game Design

--   Camera Orientation: _How are the art assets viewed from? (ie. topdown or side)_
+-   Camera Orientation: topdown
--   Camera Movement: _How does the camera move in your game? (if at all)_
+-   Camera Movement: static
 -   Player Health: _How are you handling player health? (healthbar, lives, ?)_
 -   End Condition: _How does a game/round/level end?_
 -   Scoring: _How does the player earn points in your game?_